Grafrajohn/goodlycode.github.io/_posts/2019-09-17-identity-server-4-setting-up-a-simple-identity-server-to-test-jwt.md

 These three values have to feature in the calling application.

-To test that everything is working we can use the venerable PostMan app as follows:
+To test that everything is working we can use the venerable PostMan app as follows.
+Make sure that your identity server is actually running.

 ![](https://res.cloudinary.com/goodlycode/image/upload/v1568902831/postman_1.png)